There’re a few things in life worthwhile to do like our life depends on it.

 Every time you want to buy something, think about how many hours you’ll have to work to earn that money.

 Spending is so easy and quick.

-But when we think about sweat and effort we put in to earn money and make that one purchase, it makes us think twice about spending money, hence more conscious about sticking to the budget.
+But when we think about the sweat and effort we put in to earn money and make that one purchase, it makes us think twice about spending money, thereby making us more conscious about sticking to the budget.